MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 ## Enroll by using Near Field Communication (NFC)

-Create a specially-formatted NFC tag to provision NFC-supported devices running Android 8.0 or later.
+Create a specially formatted NFC tag to provision NFC-supported devices running Android 8.0 or later.
 You can use your own app or any NFC tag-creation tool.
 For more information, see [C-based Android Enterprise device enrollment with Microsoft Intune](/archive/blogs/cbernier/nfc-based-android-enterprise-device-enrollment-with-microsoft-intune) and [Google's Android Management API documentation](https://developers.google.com/android/management/provision-device#nfc_method).

 For corporate-owned work profile (COPE) devices, the NFC enrollment method is only supported on devices running Android versions 8.0 to 10.0.
 It's not supported with Android 11.0 or later.